krishna2/krishna2.github.io/books.md

 45. Swami Chinmayananda : The Bhagavad Gita : Volume 2 (Covers chapter 3 of BG)

+46. Swami Chinmayananda : The Bhagavad Gita : Volume 3 (Covers chapter 4 of BG)

 ### Currently Reading

-* Swami Chinmayananda : The Bhagavad Gita : Volume 3 (Covers chapter 4 of BG)
+* Swami Chinmayananda : The Bhagavad Gita : Volume 4 (Covers chapter 5 of BG)

 * Swami Dayananda Saraswati : The Teachings of Bhagavad Gita